-Brian Laundrie manhunt: Florida Gov. Ron DeSantis says he hopes fugitive 'is apprehended' if found guilty
+Brian Laundrie manhunt: Gov. Ron DeSantis wants fugitive 'brought to justice' if found guilty

 Law enforcement on Friday continued to search for Laundrie at the Myakkahatchee Creek Environmental Park in North Port while also conducting "special response team training," according to the North Port Police Department.
 The park is adjacent to the T. Mabry Carlton Jr. Reserve, where law enforcement has been searching for Brian Laundrie for weeks.

 Laundrie, 23, is a fugitive wanted on debit card fraud charges and a person of interest in Petito's killing, which a coroner on Tuesday ruled as homicide by strangulation.
-The pair were traveling cross-country in a Ford Transit van before Petito's parents reported her missing on Sept.
+The pair were traveling cross country in a Ford Transit van before Petito's parents reported her missing Sept.
 11.

 CLICK HERE TO GET THE FOX NEWS APP

-Laundrie returned home to North Port, Florida, on Sept.
+Laundrie returned home to North Port Sept.
 1 in the van without Petito.
 He has been named a person of interest in the case, and his whereabouts have been unknown for weeks.
 His parents reported him missing to North Port Police on Sept.
 17.

 On Sept.
 23, the FBI issued an arrest warrant for Laundrie, accusing him of bank card fraud.
 Authorities alleged at the time that he used an unidentified person’s Capital One card and the personal identification number to charge or withdraw over $1,000 between Aug.
 30 and Sept.
 1, a period when Petito was missing.